R-M-D-R/asteroids/README.md

 ## Controls

-To move around the screen, use WASD.
+To move around the screen, use WASD or the arrow keys.
 To shoot bullets, press spacebar.
 That's it!

 ## Assets
 - Music is from https://opengameart.org/content/space-boss-battle-theme